wooozihui/wooozihui/README.md

 <details>
   <summary>Additional Information</summary>
-  You can also consider me an independent researcher, as my supervisor has not provided any support yet.
+  You can also consider me an independent researcher.
 </details>

 ## Research Interests